-By this, we understand that not everyone is called to be a minister or pastor, but all of us are called to serve God with the best learning, skills, and habits we have gained.
-So, whether you are with us for a short of long time, we want to walk beside you as you participate in God's mission.
-Furthermore, our Board has framed our mission in this way:
+By this, we understand that God calls everyone to serve the needs of our world with the best learning, skills, and habits we can possibly gain.
+So, whether you walk with us for a short or long time, we want to walk beside you as you prepare for God's next.

+Our Board has framed our more specific mission this way: